Everything about paper shredders

 - Safety lock – Lock the shredder even when it is plugged in.

-- Safety sensor – Electronic touch sensors around the paper entry that detects when hands or fingers touch the opening.
+- Safety sensor – Electronic touch sensors around the paper entry that detect when hands or fingers touch the opening.
 The shredder immediately shuts off.

 Prevent paper jams